WebexCC-SA/LAB-2354/docs/lab1_returningCustomer.md

 ## Testing

 1. Launch the [Agent Desktop](https://desktop.wxcc-us1.cisco.com/) and log in using the Desktop option.
+2. On your Agent Desktop, make sure your status is not set to available
-2. Using Webex, place a call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
+      1. Using Webex, place a call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
+      2. After you hear the queue treatment start, you can abandon the call
+3. Using Webex, place another call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
-3. On your Agent Desktop, set your status to available
+4. On your Agent Desktop, set your status to available
       1. You should be offered a call, click on the accept button.
 (You may want to mute the mic on both Webex and the Agent Desktop)
       2. After a few moments end the call and select a wrapup code.
-4. In your Flow:
+5. In your Flow:
       1. Open the Debugger
       2. Select the last interaction (at the top of the list)
       3. Trace the steps taken in the flow
-5. Answer these questions:
+6. Answer these questions:
       1. Was the call queued with priority?
+         1. Why or why not?
-6. Close the Debugger
+7. Close the Debugger
-7. Using Webex, place another call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
+8. Using Webex, place another call to your Inbound Channel number <copy><w class="EPDN"></w></copy>
-8. On your Agent Desktop, set your status to available
+9. On your Agent Desktop, set your status to available
       1. You should be offered a call, click on the accept button.
 (You may want to mute the mic on both Webex and the Agent Desktop)
       2. After a few moments end the call and select a wrapup code.
-9. In your Flow:
+10. In your Flow:
       1. Open the debugger
       2. Select the last interaction (at the top of the list)
       3. Trace the steps taken in the flow
-10. Answer these questions:
+11. Answer these questions:
       1. Was the call queued with priority?
+         1. Why or why not?
+      2. If you called another Inbound Channel number with the same flow logic, would your call be prioritized?
+         1. How could you change this behavior?

 ## Once you have completed the testing, let the instructor know.